Images of Wales Back to Webpage Archive

 are looking towards Llanelwedd on the Radnorshire bank of the river.

-Above: In Llanelwedd are the headquarters of the Royal Welsh Agricultural Society, and the site of the annual Royal Welsh Show, held in July.
+Above: In Llanelwedd are the headquarters of the Royal Welsh Agricultural Society,

 Above: The main street through Builth Wells is quite narrow, belying its name -